laceywalkerr/cypress-e2e-automation-demo/README.md

 ---

-This project reflects a mid-level automation structure focused on clarity, stability, and maintainability rather than tutorial-style examples.
+This project reflects a mid-level automation structure focused on clarity, stability, traceability, and maintainability, with an emphasis on deterministic behavior over tutorial shortcuts.